CharlieJRBenson/Smart-Contract-Best-Practices/README.md

 Maximise the use of functions and contracts to reuse code blocks without deuplication.
 Once again, very important for code legibility, security reviews and gas optimization.

+# Security Audit Optimal Methodology

+### *This section of this document is directed more at the security research and audit aspects of smart contracts, moreso than development.*

+### *The following points are inspired by and refined from this Andy Li and Trust interview Dec 2022, linked [here](https://www.youtube.com/watch?v=NC4uzV-syIw&t=4099s&ab_channel=AndyLi).*

+- Understand the system, including reading documentation and understanding expected behaviour from a user perspective.

+- Examine the code, looking for points where developer assumptions can be falsified and identifying possible changes in state.

+- Test and stress the system on these assumptions.

+- Stay focused on the task at hand, and minimize distractions.

+- But also take breaks to refresh the mind and improve concentration, subconscious problem-solving still happens.

+- After identifying any early issues, don't submit a report until the last moment of a contest.
+Your growing understanding of the codebase could increase these issues to a higher severity rating.

+- Make sure your reports communicate issues effectively with the development team, as they will be responsible for implementing any fixes or improvements.

+- Focus on building a strong foundation of knowledge and staying up to date on new developments and techniques used to exploit projects.
+Eg. Marketplace/Flash-loan/Dex projects will have the same fundamentals as their competition.
+The more you know and understand, the more you see.

+- Ultimately use a systematic and thorough approach, and be prepared to adapt and pivot as needed depending on the project use case.